Hackerberg43/openremote/ui/component/or-live-chart/README.md

 - **Configurable refresh intervals**: 1 second or 1 minute
 - **Automatic data gap filling** when no attribute events are received
 - **Current value display** with asset icon and units
+- **Additional attribute indicators** up to 3 attributes with custom icons and threshold-based color coding
+- **Error state visualization** with flashing border when error thresholds are exceeded
 - **Visual design** based on or-attribute-card layout
 - **ECharts integration** with smooth line charts and tooltips
 - **Live status indicator** showing connection state